 The district is represented by a retired surgeon, Brad Barrett, who upended a three-term incumbent in the 2018 Republican primary, saying he hoped to bring medical expertise to a legislative process that increasingly takes on issues of public health.
 In his first term, Barrett focused largely on those issues, and in 2020 was primary author of a bill broadening insurance coverage for colorectal screenings; it sailed to early passage and was signed into law.
 Appointed to the Public Health Committee, he also has identified the state’s opioid crisis as a priority.
 Wayne County was among the state’s first selected for a needle exchange program, and Barrett said that as a physician, he regularly treated patients dealing with issues of addiction.

 Barrett finds himself in a once-competitive district that has trended increasingly Republican in the past decade, during which it also has shown an above-average tendency to throw out incumbents.
 Richmond has a Democratic mayor, and most of the city precincts went for Hillary Clinton in 2016, but as a whole Wayne County voted 2-to-1 for Donald Trump.
 After narrowly ousting an incumbent Democrat in 2012, Barrett’s predecessor won two more terms by wide margins until he was ousted by Barrett, who was elected by a wide margin.
-Barrett was unopposed in both the primary and general elections in 2020. – Kevin Morgan
+Barrett was unopposed in both the primary and general elections in 2020.
+Like more than a dozen other Republican incumbents, he turned back a Liberty Defense PAC primary challenge from the right in 2022, winning renomination by a nearly 3-to-1 margin. – Kevin Morgan